 Where is Council up to with this precinct plan?

-Council has undertaken an initial survey and site analysis, and an assessment of issues, opportunities and constraints relating to the precinct.
+As part of the precinct panning process, Council has undertaken an initial survey and site analysis, and an assessment of issues, opportunities and constraints relating to the precinct.
 Also, the results of previous surveys on how people use different places along the escarpment, including Leura Cascades, and what matters to them, have been considered.

 How will the environment be protected?